 The Maternal Treatment Program helps pregnant mothers struggling with drug addiction get the tools and resources they need, resulting in brighter futures for them, and for their newborn babies.
 A multi-disciplinary team provides guidance throughout the recovery process.

 Mothers referred to the program have a team assigned to them.
-Members can include an OB/GYN representative, a case manager, clinical supervisor and a representative from the Department of Child Services or prosecutor’s office if her case involves those agencies.
+Members can include an OB-GYN representative, a case manager, a clinical supervisor and a representative from the Department of Child Services or prosecutor’s office if her case involves those agencies.
 The case manager and clinical supervisor treat not just chemical addiction, but also help patients find and use resources to manage their lives post-addiction.